 FAQ (Frequently Asked Questions):

-Go to the following link to complete the application process: TBA
+Go to the following link to complete the application process: apply here

 Once you create an application for the program via the site above, the next steps in the process are the following:

-- We will contact you about an “advising interview”.
-This is a 15 minute phone conversation and you do not need to prepare anything for this conversation.
+- We will contact you about an “advising interview.”
+This is an approximately 15 minute phone (or Zoom) conversation, and you do not need to prepare anything for this conversation.

 - We will let you know if you can move forward in the process.

-- If you are OK to move forward in the process we will give you a code to be able to pay the $TBA deposit.
+- If you are OK to move forward in the process we will give you a code to be able to pay the $500 deposit.

-- Note: You must submit your $TBA deposit via the button on the application website to hold your spot.
+- Note: You must submit your $500 deposit via the button on the application website to hold your spot.
+This is in addition to the $200 application fee.
 Space is limited.

 Are university students from all backgrounds welcome on this field study course?